Founding PartnerRead bio

 Senior Financial AnalystRead bio

 Alex is a founding partner of CWP.
-He has developed over 3,000MW of wind energy projects in Europe and Australia since 2003.
+Engineer by degree, entrepreneur, and keen surfer.
+With over three decades of experience built from spectacular successes across five continents and the odd humiliating failure, he has developed and financed over 2,000MW of wind energy projects in Europe and Australia since 2005.

 Dimitar graduated from Swarthmore College (USA) and the London School of Economics and has over 12 years of experience investing in renewable energy.